Zero Turn Mower Buyer’s Guide: Introduction

 Buying a zero turn lawn mower is similar to shopping for a vehicle.
 Some people just want a cheap car that gets them around town, others want a luxury vehicle that gives them a smooth ride, and a few need a gravel truck that will last 500,000 miles or more.

-So, just like vehicles there are Zero Turn Mowers that will mow your lawn as cheaply or mow your lawn as fast as possible while making your ride as comfortable as that of a Lincoln Town Car.
-Some are no more durable than you $1200 lawn tractor.
-Others are capable of mowing 50 acres a week for 15-20 years.
+So, just like vehicles, there are cheap Zero Turn Mowers that will mow your flat, smooth lawn or more expensive models that will mow your lawn as fast as possible while making your ride as comfortable as that of a Lincoln Town Car.
+Some are no more durable than your $1200 lawn tractor while there are others capable of mowing 50 acres a week for 15-20 years.

-In other words, zero turning radius (ZTR) lawn mowers are all similar because they all cut grass, but they just do it with varying degrees of comfort, speed, and quality of components.
+In other words, zero turning radius (ZTR) lawn mowers are all similar because they all cut grass, but the different models just do it with varying degrees of comfort, speed, and quality of components.

 Finding the right zero turn mower for you can be very difficult to figure out on your own.

 Although there are hundreds of mowers available to buy there is no one organization that lists all the models – let alone reviews and rates them.
-For example, Consumer Reports only rates the entry level zero turns and lawn tractors.
-The other 90% of the mowers available are not rated anywhere online.
-There have been one or two websites that have tried but their rating systems do not reflect the actual quality or performance of the mower.
-The rest of the websites only rate the particular brands that they sell and don’t represent the market as a whole.
-Even I don’t have the time to list them all.
+For example, Consumer Reports only rates the entry-level zero turns and lawn tractors.
+The other 90% of the mowers available are not rated or tested anywhere online.
+There have been one or two websites that have tried but their rating systems did not reflect the actual quality or performance of the mower.
+The rest of the websites only rate the particular brands that they sell (or Amazon sells) and don’t represent the market as a whole.
+Even I don’t have the time to list them all – let alone rate each one.
+But feel free to ask – I try to keep track of even the brands you’ve never heard of.

-In addition, there are many wonderful zero-turn mowers available from companies that have been in this business for 30-40 years that you probably have never heard of.
+Which brings up a good point – There are many great quality zero-turn mowers available from well-respected companies that have been in this business for 30-40 years that you probably have never heard of.
 Many of these zero-turn mowers are considerably better and more cost-effective than the models you see at the big box store.
-As a consumer you really only hear of the largest brands sold by your local dealer store, farm store, and retail store.
+As a consumer, you really only hear of the largest brands with the largest advertising budgets.
+You are probably not aware of the hidden gems like Country Clipper, Walker and Bradley sold by your local dealer store, farm store, and hardware store.

-TodaysMower.com will only look at the entry level, estate and semi-pro models that work well for your residential lawns.
+At TodaysMower.com I usually only write articles on the entry level, estate and semi-pro models that work well for your residential lawns.
 Pro, Commercial and Industrial mowers are outside the scope of this website.
-Even though I have a lot of experience with the commercial and industrial mowers, discussion and selection is best done in-person.
-That said,

 Quality: Economy, Estate/MidGrade, Semi-Pro, Commercial, Industrial.
 I’ll explain the different quality levels below.
 I’ll also play Myth-Buster to help you wade through all the advertising hype in the Economy and Estate quality.